BradleyChatha/jcli/README.md

 * Shell - Contains a set of helper functions related to the shell.
 Highlights include `pushLocation` and `popLocation` (if you're familiar with Powershell's `Push-Location`,              etc.); check if a command exists; toggleable logging functions, and several functions to execute commands.

-It's best to refer to the documentation of each comment, as they go into much more detail than this brief overview.
+It's best to refer to the documentation of each component, as they go into much more detail than this brief overview.

 Should `CommandLineInterface` not work to your expectations, then as mentioned the other components can be used to help you create your own solution.